Constantin Angelescu: Political activity

 Over time, relations with Ion I.C.
 Bratianu improved, and Dr. Angelescu was next to him in the moments after the assassination attempt in 1904 and in the last hours of his life in 1927, when he closely supervised the medical-surgical treatment he had given.

 After the assassination of Prime Minister Ion G. Duca, he was for four days interim prime minister, forced to give way to Gheorghe Tătărescu.
 He eventually accepted to be the minister of national education in the cabinet headed by Tatarescu.

 In 1938–1940, during the royal dictatorship of Carol II of Romania, Dr. Angelescu served as State Secretary (in the government chaired by Patriarch Miron of Romania) and then a royal counselor.
 He is one of the members of the Crown Council chaired by Carol II who voted for the cession of Bessarabia and northern Bucovina to the Soviet Union following the ultimatum given to Romania on June 26, 1940.
 Together with Dinu Brătianu, he was against the Second Vienna Award.

 Over 24 years, Dr. Constantin Angelescu was the president of the Romanian Athenaeum (1923–1947), and between 1941–1947 he was president of the Cultural League.

 On 24 May 1934 he was elected honorary member of the Romanian Academy.

 He was a founding member of the Romanian Academy of Sciences.

 According to some sources, in 1943, together with Dr. Nicolae Lupu, he proposed to re-establish the right of the Jews to free practice, as it had been taken by the Antisemitism legislation of 1940.

 In September 1948 he died at the French hospital Vincent de Paul in Bucharest.
 Death freed him from arrest and detention in communist prisons.

 The family

-He had three daughters: Elizabeth, Ioana and Elena, and three sons: Grigore, Alexander and Constantine.
-His daughter, Elisabeth Angelescu, married mathematician Alexandru Ghika – the son of Grigore Ghika – a physicist.
-His daughter Ioana (Jeanne) Angelescu married Stefan Ghika – Budesti, geologist, correspondent member of the Romanian Academy, the son of the architect Nicolae Ghika Budesti.
-And his third daughter Elena, was married with diplomat George Valimarescu.
-His son, Constantin C. Angelescu Monteoru (1905–2000), was a professor of constitutional law, dean of the law faculty at the University of Iasi.
-In the years of Stalinist repression, he was deported to the Danube-Black Sea Canal.
-His daughter Ioana Angelescu, employed by Radio Free Europe, married to George Angelescu, musician.
+He had three daughters: Elizabeth, Ioana, and Elena, and three sons: Grigore, Alexander, and Constantine.
+His daughter, Elisabeth Angelescu, married mathematician Alexandru Ghika; their son, Grigore Ghika, became a physicist.
+His daughter Ioana (Jeanne) Angelescu married Ștefan Ghika–Budești, geologist, correspondent member of the Romanian Academy, the son of the architect Nicolae Ghika-Budești.
+And his third daughter, Elena, was married to diplomat George Valimărescu.
+His son, Constantin C. Angelescu Monteoru (1905–2000), was a professor of constitutional law, dean of the law faculty at the University of Iași.
+In the years of Stalinist repression, he was deported to the Danube–Black Sea Canal.
+His daughter, Ioana Angelescu, employed by Radio Free Europe, married George Angelescu, a musician.